 Since our formation in 2012 through June 30, 2020, we have funded our operations with an aggregate of \$178.1 million in gross cash proceeds from the sale of convertible preferred stock.
 As of June 30, 2020, we had cash and cash equivalents of \$115.8 million.
-The Series D investors are obligated to purchase \$35.8 million of Series D-1 convertible preferred stock if we achieve a clinical development milestone as defined in the agreement.
+The Series D investors were obligated to purchase \$35.8 million of Series D-1 convertible preferred stock upon the achievement of a clinical development milestone as defined in the agreement.
 In addition, the investors have the option to purchase up to \$71.7 million of Series D-1 convertible preferred stock following the aforementioned clinical development milestone and receipt of certain additional preclinical data.
-The Series D investors have the option to purchase the remaining shares within 15 days following of certain information being provided to the Series D investors.
+Unless previously exercised, the option to purchase the shares of Series D-1 convertible preferred stock would terminate (i) eight days after the filing of the registration statement relating to this offering or (ii) in the event that the clinical development milestone discussed above occurs after the filing of the registration statement relating to this offering and prior to the consummation of the offering, upon the consummation of the offering.
+In October 2020, the Series D investors exercised their right and purchased the fully authorized 8,973,261 shares of the Series D-1 convertible preferred stock at a purchase price of \$11.98 per share for an aggregate purchase price of \$107.5 million.